-Grade: 10, 11, 12 Length / Credits: 1 semester / .5 credit Academic Department: Business Education
+Length / Credits: 1 semester / .5 credit Academic Department: Business Education

 The marketing of sports and entertainment starts well before the game or event.
-This course will look into the many ways business topics intersect with sports and entertainment events to increase profits and enhance the fan experience.
+This course will look into the many ways business topics intersect with sports and entertainment events to increase revenue and enhance the fan experience.
 Students will participate in hands-on marketing projects that model real-life situations.
 Speakers are brought in representing various sports and event planning.
-Students will also complete a simulation where they manage and decision all aspects of planning for sports and entertainment at an arena.
+Students will also complete a simulation where they manage and decide all aspects of planning for sports and entertainment events at a metropolitan arena.